-Without draining the water (or adding more if you need to), mix in the pepper, onion, and ham and simmer, uncovered for 1-3 (or more!) hours, or until most of the water is evaporated and the beans are melt-in-your-mouth tender.
-In the Instant Pot, I hit the adjust button and use the 'low' saute feature.
-Keep careful watch on your water level, and add more if you need to.
+Keep careful watch on your water level, and add more liquid if you need to.
 I like to leave my beans a little bit saucy, but this up to you!
 You could also choose to mash them up a bit for a refried-style.

-Stir in the tomato paste or sauce, if using, and any spices you may like.
+Finally, stir in the tomato paste or sauce, sea salt, and the cumin/chili powder as you like.

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!